-San Diego single story condos can be a low-maintenance option for those who who want to live in San Diego and enjoy the laid back California lifestyle.
+San Diego single story condos for sale for those who who want to live in San Diego and enjoy the laid back Southern California lifestyle.

 Shown above are recent listings of single story condos in San Diego